atdrago/pod-monster/CONTRIBUTING.md

 #### Security Bugs

-For any security issues, please email the main project maintainer directly at atdrago@gmail.com with the subject line "Pod Monster Security".
+Please use [GitHub Issues](https://github.com/atdrago/pod.monster/issues) to report all security issues.
+Please **do not** add any sensitive or potentially sensitive information in a GitHub Issue.
+If it is absolutely necessary to include sensitive information as part of the bug report, please email the main project maintainer directly at atdrago@gmail.com with the subject line "Pod Monster Security", and reference the GitHub Issue within the body for further instructions.

 ### Proposing a Change